YishengCheww/qb-pink/README.md

 **qb-core: Replace qb-core\html\css drawtext.css**

-**Custom Color: Open Photoshop and change the color u want that all n save it**
+**Custom Color: Open Photoshop and change the color and last save as png that all**

 # Preview